-Students must complete a FAFSA to determine the student's financial need.
+Students must complete a FAFSA in order to determine the student's financial need.
 FWS Funds are limited.
-Students need to apply for the FAFSA early and complete an FWS application after June 1st to have the best possible chance to be hired.
+It is important for students to apply for the FAFSA early and complete a FWS application after June 1st to have the best possible chance to be hired.
 There is no limitation to the number of applications a student can submit.
 The FWS job postings can be found on the MyPima Financial Aid tab.